Rembus

 Rembus.unexposeMethod

-unexpose(rb::RBHandle, topic::AbstractString; exceptionerror=true)
+unexpose(rb::RBHandle, topic::AbstractString; raise=true)

-Stop servicing RPC topic request.
+Stop servicing RPC requests targeting topic or fn methods.

 source